ryanlattanzi/twitter_scraper/README.md

 - `get_data.py`: The function 'pull' will actually pull the data from the url and return a JSON formatted python object (either a list or dictionary) to be parsed.

 - `parse.py`: Using the 'info' that is specified in `main.py`, the function 'json_parse' will go through and find these elements in the JSON file, putting them into a dictionary in which the key, value pair corresponds to the information requested.
+The function 'to_pd_df' simply converts the dictionary into a Pandas dataframe.
+The other functions further parse some specific pieces of the data to put them into a neater format. 'parse_created_at' and 'parse_entities' are intended for modes 1 and 2, since mode 3 has a different JSON format that will require different methods.
+These will be added soon.

+- `main.py`: Finally, this simple function is where all of the supporting functions converge to make it happen in one easy click.

 Contributors